aetperf/aetperf.github.io/_posts/2019-07-30-Loading_data_into_a_Pandas_DataFrame.md

 ## Conclusion

+It is important to stress that we are not dealing here with big data processing here, but rather very common small to medium size datasets.
+Here is what we can get from this performance study:

 * **Parquet_pyarrow** is a good choice in most cases regarding both loading time and disk space
 * **HDF_table** is the fastest format when dealing with larger datasets.
 * **MSSQL_turbobdc** is the rather efficient as compared to other MSSQL drivers, achieving similar timings as the CSV file format